pallyj/camel-alloc/README.md

-# camel-alloc
+# Camel Alloc

-Allocator for rush
+A simple allocator for Rush